ccrma/webchuck/README.md

 [site](https://chuck.stanford.edu/webchuck/) | [docs](https://chuck.stanford.edu/webchuck/docs) | [npm](https://www.npmjs.com/package/webchuck)

 WebChucK brings [ChucK](https://chuck.stanford.edu), a strongly-timed audio programming language, to the web!
-ChucK's C++ source code has been compiled down to WebAssembly (WASM) and runs via the `AudioWorkletNode` interface of the Web Audio API.
+ChucK's C++ source code has been compiled with [Emscripten](https://emscripten.org) and targets WebAssembly (WASM) to run via the `AudioWorkletNode` interface of the Web Audio API.
 With near-native performance, WebChucK runs on modern desktop browsers as well as tablets and mobile devices!
-Bring together ChucK's real-time sound synthesis engine and the interconnectivity of the web to create new experiences and develop creative workflows.
-Use WebChucK to build online audiovisual experiences, immersive multi-channel audio web apps, online musical instruments, simply by embedding WebChucK into any website!
+Bring together ChucK's real-time sound synthesis engine and web tools to create new experiences and develop creative workflows.
+Embed WebChucK into any website to build online audiovisual experiences, immersive multi-channel audio web apps, or shareable musical instruments!
 To learn more about WebChucK and what it can do, check out [https://chuck.stanford.edu/webchuck/](https://chuck.stanford.edu/webchuck/)

 Try out WebChucK in action through [WebChucK IDE](https://chuck.stanford.edu/ide/)!